-Spot welding is one of the oldest welding processes.
-It is use in a wide range of industries, specially for sheet metal assembly for vehicle bodies.
 This is a type of resistance welding, where spot weld are made at regular intervals on overlapping sheets of metal.
-Spot welding is primarily use for joining parts that are normally up to 3 mm in thickness.
+The primary purpose of spot welding to join two parts or sheets normally up-to 3mm in thickness.
 Thickness of the parts to be weld should be equal or the ratio of thickness should be less than 3:1.
 The strength of the joint depends on the number and size of the welds.
 Spot-weld diameters range from 3 mm to 12.5 mm.

 In the types of welding all processes covered in two basic categories.